dhellmann/pymotw/PyMOTW/ospath/index.rst

 .. }}}
 .. {{{end}}}

-commonprefix() takes a list of paths as an argument and returns a single string that represents a common prefix present in all of the paths.
+``commonprefix()`` takes a list of paths as an argument and returns a single string that represents a common prefix present in all of the paths.
 The value may represent a path that does not actually exist, and the path separator is not included in the consideration, so the prefix might not stop on a separator boundary.

 .. include:: ospath_commonprefix.py
     :literal:
     :start-after: #end_pymotw_header

+In this example the common prefix string is ``/one/two/three``, even though one path does not include a directory named ``three``.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'ospath_commonprefix.py'))